jhu-arch/arch-docs/1_Clusters/DSAI/1_Resources/Allocation.rst

 Requesting User Accounts
 #########################

 Non-PI users can request accounts through the DSAI `Coldfront Portal`_.
-However, user accounts will only be activated after the user has been added to an existing project by a PI with an approved allocation on the Rockfish Cluster.
+However, user accounts will only be activated after the user has been added to an existing project by a PI with an approved allocation on the DSAI Cluster.

 - All Johns Hopkins users **must use their JHED ID** (e.g., `jsmith123`) when requesting an account.
   Failure to use your JHED ID may delay account approval and **will prevent access to Globus**, which requires JHED-based authentication.